Register now for a personalized educational experience.

 Upon completion of this activity, participants should be able to:

-Joseph Hanlon has no relationships with proprietary entities producing healthcare goods or services.
+Joseph Hanlon has no relevant relationships with any entities producing healthcare goods or services.

 The University of Pittsburgh School of Medicine is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.

 The University of Pittsburgh School of Medicine designates this enduring material for a maximum of 0.5 AMA PRA Category 1 CreditsTM.
 Each physician should only claim credit commensurate with the extent of their participation in the activity.
 Other health care professionals are awarded (0.05) continuing education units (CEU) which are equivalent to 0.5 contact hours.

 For your credit transcript, please access our website 4 weeks post-completion at http://ccehs.upmc.edu and follow the link to the Credit Transcript page.
 If you do not provide the last 5 digits of your SSN on the next page you will not be able to access a CME credit transcript.
 Providing your SSN is voluntary.